ichhakumari/ChatBot/README.md

 <h2> Use Cases</h2>
 <ul>
-<li> For Individuals: Learn how to live a more sustainable lifestyle, track your carbon footprint, and find local initiatives to get involved in. </li>
+<li> <b> For Individuals:</b>  Learn how to live a more sustainable lifestyle, track your carbon footprint, and find local initiatives to get involved in. </li>

-<li> For Organizations: Access tools and resources to develop and implement climate action plans, engage employees, and report on sustainability efforts. </li>
+<li> <b> For Organizations: </b>  Access tools and resources to develop and implement climate action plans, engage employees, and report on sustainability efforts. </li>

-<li> For Educators: Integrate Privartan into the classroom to enhance environmental education and inspire students to take action. </li>
+<li> <b> For Educators:</b>  Integrate Privartan into the classroom to enhance environmental education and inspire students to take action. </li>
 </ul>

 <h2>Getting Started </h2>
 <ul>
-  <li> Interact with Privartan: You can start interacting with Privartan by visiting the following link: https://web-
+  <li><b> Interact with Privartan:</b>   You can start interacting with Privartan by visiting the following link: https://web-
        chat.global.assistant.watson.appdomain.cloud/preview.html?backgroundImageURL=https%3A%2F%2Fus-south.assistant.watson.cloud.ibm.
        com%2Fpublic%2Fimages%2Fupx-ef08a97f-0839-4360-adfe-1aeaed90741c%3A%3A5d7ddd29-d8c1-487f-8f67-795f2d901674&integrationID=29868215-9580-4c4f-
        be66-8777e59f8972&region=us-south&serviceInstanceID=ef08a97f-0839-4360-adfe-1aeaed90741c.
     Simply click the link and begin your conversation on climate action.</li>

-<li> Setup: To begin using Privartan, you’ll need access to IBM Watsonx Assistant.
+<li><b> Setup:</b>  To begin using Privartan, you’ll need access to IBM Watsonx Assistant.
 Detailed setup instructions can be found here https://www.youtube.com/live/B76KmCJth2k?si=CiSGZaePFVtaplv_. </li>

-<li> Interaction: Simply ask Privartan a question related to climate change or request a recommendation.
+<li><b>  Interaction:</b>  Simply ask Privartan a question related to climate change or request a recommendation.
 The AI will respond with relevant information or guidance. </li>

-<li> Customization: Users can customize their experience by setting preferences, such as location and areas of interest, to receive more targeted advice.</li>
+<li><b>  Customization:</b>  Users can customize their experience by setting preferences, such as location and areas of interest, to receive more targeted advice.</li>
    </ul>

 <h2>Contributions </h2>